mehdihadeli/awesome-software-architecture/README.md

 ## Support ⭐

-⭐ this repository.
-And we will be happy together :)
+⭐ this repository, And we will be happy together :)

 Thanks a bunch for supporting me!